mylonasc/arxiv_llm_assistant/README.md

 # ArxivHero

 This is a hyper-specialized arxiv summarizer.
-I the source of inspiration was [this video](https://youtu.be/u4CRHtjyHTI?t=3303) of S. Wolfram speaking about LLM applications, where he touched upon a common problem with the LLM research field: namely, there are too many papers being published every day and a customized way to summarize and read them is necessary.

-The engine can also take into account the "intent" of the user, not only "keywords".
-See for instance the prompts used in the doc generation engine:
+The source of inspiration was [this video](https://youtu.be/u4CRHtjyHTI?t=3303).

+### How is this different from searching arxiv and reading the abstracts?
+The intent of ArxivHero

 ```python